Subtotal: $

 In 1933 the Bruderhof, the intentional Christian community that Arnold had founded, was stormed by the Gestapo, SS, and police and its school was closed.
 Ultimately the Bruderhof community was forced to flee Nazi oppression, first to Liechtenstein and then to England.
 Today Bruderhof communities can be found in several countries around the world.

-In the midst of this tumultuous era in human history, Arnold penned his lucid and wise essay, The Prayer God Answers.
+In the midst of this tumultuous era in human history, Arnold penned the lucid and wise essay that appears in The Prayer God Answers.
 In it he traverses the landscape of the three great movements in Christian prayer, providing us vital and hard-won insights into the life of faith.

 Arnold begins by addressing the foundational question: Why should we pray in the first place?
 Next, he helps us understand “the nature of true prayer” before turning to what is perhaps the most pressing practical question for those learning to pray: Does God really hear us when we pray?
 Arnold then tackles the various obstacles you and I face as we seek to pray day in and day out.
 He concludes with a cosmic vision of the life of the kingdom of God coming to all peoples everywhere.
 In the midst of the struggle and suffering that is part of the human condition, he encourages us to walk cheerfully over the earth in the love and power of God.